Snowflake-Labs/sfguide-vault-snowflakepasswords/README.md

 grant ownership on role vaulttesting to role USERADMIN;
 grant ownership on warehouse VAULTTEST to role USERADMIN;
 ```

+In this SAMPLE we will only use one Snowlfkae role and warehouse.
+In a real world scenario, you would have a wide variety of Snowflake roles and warehouses which would be managed by a wide variety of Vault roles - all with different levels of rights and permissions.

 ### Connecting Vault to Snowflake
 This section requires the Snowflake user we previously named `karnak`.
 Here we will run a command to set up one of your Snowflake accounts in Vault: